BlackForge-Technologies/BlackForge-Desktop-Agent/README.md

 If the model rejects images, the app automatically retries without images.

 3) Get the app running (from source)
-Save the file
-Save your Python file as:

-blackforge_agent.py

-Create a virtual environment + install dependencies Windows (PowerShell) powershell
-Copy code
-py -m venv .venv
-.\.venv\Scripts\Activate.ps1
+   Download the code if you haven't allready. navigate to where Agent.py is located.

+   open command terminal and type the following:

+   '''''
+   python -m pip install --upgrade pip
+   .....

+   '''''
-python -m pip install --upgrade pip pip install requests pyautogui pillow PySide6 python .\blackforge_agent.py
+   pip install requests pyautogui pillow PySide6
-If you hit PyAutoGUI dependency errors:

-powershell
-Copy code
+   .....

+   '''''
-pip install pygetwindow pymsgbox pyscreeze pytweening mouseinfo macOS (Terminal) bash
+   pip install pygetwindow pymsgbox pyscreeze pytweening mouseinfo .....

-Copy code
-python3 -m venv .venv
-source .venv/bin/activate
+  Then you can run the Agent with one command:

+  '''''
+  Python Agent.py
+  .....

-python -m pip install --upgrade pip pip install requests pyautogui pillow PySide6 python blackforge_agent.py macOS permissions (required for control + screenshots):
+macOS permissions (required for control + screenshots):

 System Settings → Privacy & Security → Accessibility